 At Chemistry World, my interest in spectroscopy has broadened to cover the whole ‘spectrum’ of physical chemistry.
 But much as I love leafing through Phys.
 Rev. Lett., I’m as interested in the people behind the papers as the science itself, and speaking with scientists about their work is both a pleasure and a privilege.
 I’m not a cheerleader for science; a good science story is a good story.
 However, the telling needs some skill, and at least a little knowledge, to do it well.
 I hope we manage that.

 After stints working on science journals, writing for society newsletters and editing and writing jobs with the magazine Chemistry & Industry I joined Chemistry World.
 Writing for the magazine has given me a wonderful opportunity to meet childhood heroes and some of the best scientists in the world.
 Telling the world about their work is not only great fun, but also matters.
 A scientifically literate public and body politic is vital if we expect evidence to play a greater role in policy-making.

 Email: Neil Withers

 I commission and edit the features in Chemistry World, and contribute to the other areas of the magazine as need arises.
 I have a PhD in solid-state inorganic chemistry from the University of Durham, where I also did a four-year chemistry degree.

 Email: Phillip Broadwith

-A zoologist by training with a Master's degree in science communication, I have become something of a jack of all trades.
-I specialised in astronomy and materials science during my tenure with Cambridge University’s Naked Scientists, before taking on the Online and Multimedia editor position at Chemistry World.
+A zoologist by training with an MSc in science communication, I have become something of a jack of all trades.
+I specialised in astronomy and materials science during my tenure with Cambridge University’s Naked Scientists, before taking on the online and multimedia editor position at Chemistry World.
 Far from a disadvantage, being a generalist allows me to revel in learning new aspects of science, and has given me a real interest in the boundaries – the edge effects where one specialism meets another, where theory meets application and where science meets engineering.